pytorch/test-infra/terraform-aws-github-runner/README.md

 This is a terraform module that sets up self hosted github runners on AWS along with the infra needed to autoscale them

 # Release
-Terraform code that uses this module refer to the specific that they use via a file called `Terrafile`.
+Terraform code that uses this module specify the tag (version of test-infra) that they use via a file called `Terrafile`.
 We need to create a new tag for any changes here that we want to deploy and update the `Terrafile` to refer to that tag:

 1. Merge the PR to `main` and wait for the `Create Release Tag` workflow to run (or trigger it manually).
 This will give your commit a unique release tag.
 1. In the terraform script that consumes this module, go to the `Terrafile` file and modify the `tag` for `terraform-aws-github-runner` to point to the new release tag.